Woody4618/bar/README.md

    - The red LED on the DFPlayer Mini MP3 should light up when the file is playing it will not light up all the time.
    - To test if the DFPlayer Mini MP3 is working you can connect a speaker and power and then connect the bottom right two pins for a short time and it will play the first song.

+- 3V to 3V or 5V Pin 1 on the Raspberry Pi whatever you still have free
+- Connect the Speaker to two speaker pins
+- GNG to any GND on the raspberry pi
+- The Trigger port 1 to GPIO 23 (pin 16) this one wil play the first song on the DFPlayer Mini MP3 card whenever a purchase is made.

 ## Software Setup

-You can directly use the bar at https://bar-six-self.vercel.app/ you only need to deploy a new program if you want to do changes to the bar or want your own unique frontend design.
+You can directly use the bar at https://letmebuy.app/ you only need to deploy a new program if you want to do changes to the bar or want your own unique frontend design.

 1. Clone the repository: